jordanbell2357/jordanbell2357.github.io/_posts/2021-09-15-ibn-khaldun.md

 category: quotes
 ---

-#### *The Muqaddimah: An Introduction to History*, translated from the Arabic by Franz Rosenthal, in three volumes, volume two, Bollingen Series XLIII, Pantheon Books, 1958
+#### Ibn-Khaldûn, *The Muqaddimah: An Introduction to History*, translated from the Arabic by Franz Rosenthal, in three volumes, volume two, Bollingen Series XLIII, Pantheon Books, 1958

 Chapter VI, Section 19: "The sciences concerned with numbers", "The craft of calculation", p.
 122:[^1]